rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 ## Lab 2: Task Definitions

-In lab 1 you were able to create an ECS cluster, and deploy an `ECS Agent` to an EC2 host.
+In lab 1 you were able to create an ECS cluster, and deploy an `ECS Agent`to an EC2 host.
 Now we need to configure a web server running Apache to a node on our cluster.
+We will need to configure `PORT Mapping` and configuration to Docker Hub to pull the container image.
 How is this done?
 The first part of this process is we need to create a `Task Definition`.

 #### Intended outcome